RomanSch/HomebridgeInstallScript/README.md

 <li>A default config.json will be copied to /var/homebridge.
 This ist the folder where homebridge is installed.
 You will need to edit the config.json on your own to configure your installed plugins.</li>
 <li>Next step ist the configuration of the systemd Service (Start of Homebridge App after every boot and failure).
 This scripts creates a new user called homebridge to start the Homebridge service.
 Every needed file will be copied to the correct destination.</li>
 <li>The script creates a few desktop shortcuts to start, stop and restart the Homebridge Service and to view the current log from Homebridge (Journalctl) on the desktop of the signed in user.</li>
+<li>Cleanup of Installation leftovers and old configuration files</li>
 <li>At least the script asks you to restart the Raspberry Pi</li>
 </ul>